InvictusMB/ram-stack/packages/ram-sample-app/README.md

 * Improve error reporting when no files match rule
 * YAML for configuration?
 * Also wire routing in the application composition root
-* Generate TS top level `.d.ts` file with all the things in container to help TypeScript without resorting back to relative path imports again